garbagememo/ppm2png/README.md

-Example of converting PNG images
+Example of converting PNG images use FreePascal